-A sales pipeline is a collection of prospective businesses that your company would like to close deals with.
-It’s important to remember that prospects in the sales pipeline aren’t a list of businesses that are ready to buy.
-They’re opportunities for your sales development reps (SDRs) to introduce to your company, qualify the lead, nurture the relationship, and set sales appointments.
+A sales pipeline is a collection of prospects that your company would like to close business with.
+It’s important to remember that prospects in the sales pipeline aren’t a list of businesses that are ready to buy—they’re opportunities for your sales development representatives (SDRs) to introduce to your company, qualify the lead, nurture the relationship, and set sales appointments.

-In the grand scheme of things, the end goal of a sales pipeline is to convert prospects into leads and leads into customers.
-However, there are a lot of sales and marketing actions that must occur before a lead is ready to become a customer, including outbound sales and inbound marketing efforts.
-By building a sales pipeline, you have the opportunity to grow your business both internally and externally.
+In the grand scheme of things, the end goal of sales pipeline management is to convert prospects into leads and leads into customers.
+However, there are a lot of sales and marketing actions that have to happen before a lead is ready to become a customer, including outbound sales and inbound marketing efforts.
+Building and consistently improving your sales pipeline gives you the opportunity to grow your business internally and externally.

 A sales pipeline doesn’t just appear out of thin air, so how do you kick off your lead generation efforts?
-Here are some steps to help you get started:
+Here are some steps to help you start creating your sales pipeline:

 Step 1: Create a List of Prospects

-Like any lead generation program, a sales pipeline starts with developing a list of prospects.
+Like any lead generation program, a sales pipeline starts with developing a list of potential customers.
 Strategic prospecting is essential for finding leads that meet your ideal customer criteria.
 This ensures your sales reps only follow leads that could result in a business opportunity that meets your qualifications.